 Green growth powered by the earth's core

-In 2011 the Government of Ethiopia (GoE) released its Climate Resilient Green Economy (CRGE) Strategy aimed at harnessing carbon-neutral growth to achieve middle-income status by 2025.
-This ambitious goal will be achieved by seeking a fivefold increase in renewables energy generation over five years, and doubling again to achieve an additional 77TWh by 2030.
-This will transform the domestic power market and fuel Ethiopia’s economic development.
-In 2012, just 23% of the population had access to power, whilst Ethiopian firms reported an average of 5.6 power outages a month resulting in losses equivalent to 3% of sales.
+In 2019, the Government of Ethiopia (GoE) released an updated National Electrification Plan with the target of achieve universal access through a combination of grid extension, solar home systems and off grid by 2025.
+This requires 13.5 GW of new on grid generation, of which 840MW is geothermal.
 In addition to allowing more of the population to have access to electricity, these generation targets will enable the GoE to reduce dependency on imported fossil-fuels and, coupled with energy efficiency initiatives, generate surplus power for export through planned interconnectors.
 Such export will improve Ethiopia’s balance of payments by billions of dollars by 2030.

 Ethiopia is well placed to achieve carbon-neutral growth; with ~90% of current electricity supply generated from hydro sources.
 However, hydropower generation is vulnerable to climate change related variations in rainfall patterns.
 Since 1965, Ethiopia has experienced 15 multi-year droughts and US Geological Survey climatologists estimate rainfall has declined by 15-20% since the mid-1970s.
 Ethiopia’s geothermal potential has long been recognised as a potential solution.